Gyroscope495/Startup/README.md

-# Startup
-Starts files in folder sequentially
-Here’s a good first draft of a **README.md** for your `Startup.py`:

----

 # Startup Script

 This Python script automates the detection of a USB **PEN drive** (with a specific identifier file) and opens files from a designated folder (`Startup`) on that drive.